There’s a reason 63% of millennials ditched dollars and cents in favor of the plastic option.

 Cash or Credit?

-There will always be a time and a place for good old-fashioned dollar bills.
+There will always be a time and a place for good old-fashioned dollar bills like you can get from cash loans.
 But, for the most part, when given the option between cash and credit, it’s best to go for your card.

 Now that you know the benefits of using a cash or credit card, it’s time to find the most suitable one for you.